Power BI Security

 For more information, please visit the Microsoft Trust Center.

-An exception is connections to SQL Server Analysis Services using the on-premises data gateway; dashboards are cached in Power BI, but access to underlying reports or datasets initiate authentication for the user attempting to access the report (or dataset), and access will only be granted if the user has sufficient credentials to access the data.
+An exception is connections to SQL Server Analysis Services using the On-premises data gateway; dashboards are cached in Power BI, but access to underlying reports or datasets initiates authentication for the user attempting to access the report (or dataset), and access will only be granted if the user has sufficient credentials to access the data.
 For more information, see On-premises data gateway deep dive.